pressdarling/MCP-specification/docs/spec/lifecycle.md

     Client->>Server: Shutdown (implementation-specific)
 ```

-This sequence ensures that both parties are aware of each other's capabilities and agree on the protocol version to be used for further communication.
+This sequence ensures that both parties are aware of each other's capabilities, agree on the protocol version to be used for further communication, and are properly configured if necessary.

 # Details